 If you have the space, some laying hens in the backyard can be a lot of fun, providing you with fresh eggs and a perfect use for kitchen peelings and garden waste.
-You also end up with some useful chook poo to pop on the vegetable garden, or add to the compost heap.
+You also end up with some useful chicken poo to put on the vegetable garden, or add to the compost heap.

-Provided your hen house meets the requirement of the Exempt & Complying Development Codes, you will not need to get approval from council.
+Provided your hen house meets the requirement of the SEPP (Exempt and Complying Development Codes), you will not need to get approval from council.

 There are also a few common sense aspects to keeping hens as well.